JobayerAhmmed/665A_Project/README.md

 # 665A Project

-- Operating System: Linux (Ubuntu 22.04 LTS)
+The project is developed and experimented on Linux (Ubuntu 22.04 LTS) with Python 3.10.12

 ## Generate Documentation by AutoConfDoc